 The more you utilize routines, the easier it will be to get your workday started.

-#6 - Take Regular Breaks
+#6 - Take Regular Breaks during Work Hours

-Throughout the day, your body goes through multiple cycles of high and low energy called “ultradian rhythms”.
+Throughout the day, your body goes through multiple cycles of high and low energy called " ultradian rhythms ".
 These cycles occur every 90 - 120 minutes and play a large part in how productive you are.
 At the peak of a cycle, your energy is highest and at the trough its lowest.

 The implication is that you'll be most productive if you work with your body instead of against it.
 Focus on getting things done when energy levels are high and then give yourself space to recover.

-Productivity is the result of habits, and numerous studies have shown that habits are the result of associations.
+Increased productivity is the result of habits, and numerous studies have shown that habits are the result of associations.
 We take action, observe the outcome, and then repeat that action if the outcome is good.
 The more we do this, the stronger the habit becomes.

 When you enter your office or cubicle at work, you know that it's time to be productive.
 It's not time to stream movies or check social media.
 There is a direct association in your brain between your workspace and productivity.

-Creating a dedicated workspace in your home can help you achieve similar levels of productivity.
 Having one spot where you always work creates an association in your brain between that spot and getting things done.

 #8 - Make Your Workspace Comfortable